 Services continued as before: Helensburgh 8am, 11am and 7.15pm (later 7.00pm).
 Stanwell Park 9.30am or 3.00pm fortnightly.
 Waterfall, Otford and Woronora, 3.00pm once a month.
 The Woronora services ceased in 1941 with the completion of work.
 Mother's Union, Women's Guild, Girls Friendly Society, Choir, Sunday School, Bible Study and Children's Concerts continued as before.
 The 1939 Bazaar was held over three days and raised eighty pounds.
 Sunday School picnics continued to be held at the Dummies.
 Confirmations were held yearly.
 In 1945 there were 25 candidates.

 The new Rector was an amateur printer and so he recommenced the Parish Paper in 1938.
-He also formed a Youth Fellowship which met on Friday nights in the church hall for games etc. A number of Youth Services were held each year in conjunction with the club.
-An monthly adult social in the church hall was instituted and run by Mrs. Fairbother.
+He also formed a Youth Fellowship which met on Friday nights in the church hall for games, etc. A number of Youth Services were held each year in conjunction with the club.
+A monthly adult social in the church hall was instituted and run by Mrs. Fairbrother.
 Missionary support remained strong: The Church Missionary Society, The Home Mission Society and Moore Theological College.

 The war years now touched the church.
 Up went the "black out" paper over the church and hall windows.
-The Hall was converted into a First Aid Post and the center for the Red Cross.
+The Hall was converted into a First Aid Post and the centre for the Red Cross.
 Naturally there was a drain on man power and the inevitable loss of life.
-For instance, Mrs Green, a regular at church, was to loose her husband.
+For instance, Mrs Green, a regular at church, was to lose her husband.

 At Stanwell Park the southerly busters continued to cause trouble.
 In 1935 major foundation and roof damage was caused by a howling gale.
 The "wings" had to be reconstructed and strengthened.
 Another gale in 1945 undid much of this earlier work.
 It was so bad it actually blew the two church lavatories away.
 At Helensburgh the hall was given a refit in 1938 with the addition of new curtains made by the Women's guild for a cost of two pounds ($4) and 60 used wooden seats from the Empire Theatre for a cost of 1/- each.
 They replaced a number of very uncomfortable forms.
 The Empire had gone modern and refitted with metal framed cushioned seats.
 When the Empire closed the church acquired a number of these seats to replace the wooden ones.
 For years later youth leaders would struggle to remove children's legs from the back of these seats when they flipped up after a child walked on them.

 1942 was the 50th Anniversary of the Church of the Holy Redeemer.
-It was celebrated with a special Sunday service and a social on the Monday might.
+It was celebrated with a special Sunday service and a social on the Monday night.
 Another very special service was held in the church on 19th August 1945.
 It was "Victory Sunday".
-A service of thanksgiving was held to celebrate the end of the War. it was a full house.
+A service of thanksgiving was held to celebrate the end of the War.
+It was a full house.

 Rev. Percy William George Twine, 1949-1954

-Rev. Reogerson found it extremely difficult to carry on his ministry around the undeveloped streets of Helensburgh and so accepted an appointment to Erskinville in 1949.
-He was followed by Rev Bill Twine, known affectionately as Dollar Bill, with his wife Joan.
+Rev. Rogerson found it extremely difficult to carry on his ministry around the undeveloped streets of Helensburgh and so accepted an appointment to Erskineville in 1949.
+He was followed by Rev. Bill Twine, known affectionately as Dollar Bill, with his wife Joan.
 He was the fourteenth minister.
 He came straight from college to Helensburgh.

-Rev Twine's nickname came about by his fund raising activities.
-When he played the piano for the opening of the bowing club, the hat was passed around and he was able to hand over one hundred pounds toward church funds.
+Rev Twine's nickname came about by his fund-raising activities.
+When he played the piano for the opening of the bowling club, the hat was passed around and he was able to hand over one hundred pounds toward church funds.
 In 1951 the offertories were four pounds a week, by 1953 they were eight pounds.
 Under Bill the church was able to fund itself in 1952 without H.M.S. assistance.
-Now able to meet it's own financial commitments the Parish was declared a Parochial District.
+Now able to meet its own financial commitments the Parish was declared a Parochial District.

 Rev. Twine was an innovator.
 After the morning services he would give organ recitals.
-He obtained a amplified carillon and played it before the services.
-He ran numerous special services for the Scouts, CWA, School Parades, Red Cross, etc. He loved the theatre and organized visits from theatrical groups and choirs to perform at the Empire Theatre.
+He obtained an amplified carillon and played it before the services.
+He ran numerous special services for the Scouts, CWA, School Parades, Red Cross, etc. He loved the theatre and organised visits from theatrical groups and choirs to perform at the Empire Theatre.
 Mr. Downie donated the theatre for Church activities.
 Rev. Twine formed the Helensburgh Anglican Recreation Club, the main activity of which was Table Tennis.
 Then there was the Anglican Literature and Musical Society.
-Bill's rendering of ghost stories are remembered to this day.
+Bill's rendering of ghost stories were remembered for many years.
 Then there was the Orchestra, Church Ball and the Dramatic Society.